An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Introduction

-The FEM is an effective method to solve partial differential equations (PDEs), dealing with complex geometric domains and boundary conditions.
-Ackerman et al. \cite{ackerman2017finite} developed a FEM for SCFT model defined on complex geometries in Euclidean space.
-For solving PDEs defined on general curved surfaces, FEM is also an ideal choice.
-Dziuk\,\cite{Dziuk1988} first proposed a linear FEM to solve the Laplace-Beltrami equation on arbitrary surfaces.
-Demlow and Dziuk \cite{demlow2007} presented an adaptive linear surface FEM, and then Demlow \cite{Demlow2009} generalized the surface FEM theory to a high-order case.
-Wei et al.\cite{wei2010} generalized the superconvergence results and several gradient recovery approaches of linear FEM from flat spaces to general curved surfaces for the Laplace-Beltrami equation with mildly structured triangular meshes.
-Bonito and Demlow \cite{Bonito2019} gave the new posteriori error estimates with sharper geometric error estimators for surface FEMs.
-After more than 30 years of development, the surface FEM has been applied to a wide range of scientific problems, see recent reviewer papers \cite{Dziuk2013, Bonito2020} and references therein.
+In the past several decades, many numerical approaches have been developed to address surface problems, including the level-set method\,\citep{osher2001}, the close point method \citep{macdonald2009}, and the surface FEM\,\citep{Dziuk1988, demlow2007,Dziuk2013, Bonito2020}.
+In this paper, we focus on the surface FEM.
+Dziuk\,\citep{Dziuk1988} firstly proposed a linear FEM to solve the Laplace-Beltrami equation on arbitrary surfaces.
+Demlow and Dziuk\,\citep{demlow2007} presented an adaptive linear surface FEM, and then Demlow\,\citep{Demlow2009} generalized the surface FEM theory to a high-order case.
+Wei \textit{et al.}\citep{wei2010} generalized the superconvergence results and several gradient recovery approaches of linear FEM from flat spaces to general curved surfaces for the Laplace-Beltrami equation with mildly structured triangular meshes.
+Bonito and Demlow\,\citep{Bonito2019} gave the new posteriori error estimates with sharper geometric error estimators for surface FEMs.
+After about 25 years of development, the surface FEM has been applied to a wide range of scientific problems, see recent review papers\,\citep{Dziuk2013, Bonito2020} and references therein.